Swanchick/kyryl-script/README.md

 KyrylScript is a statically-typed scripting language built in Rust.
 It features first-class functions, a minimal standard library, and a simple yet expressive syntax.
 Designed with clarity, type safety, and extensibility in mind, it is suitable both for language design learning and lightweight scripting tasks.

+There is an official ultimate/quick tutorial on youtube: [Video](https://www.youtube.com/watch?v=yhA9WHg7BcM)

+And also there is a documentation: [Documentation](https://github.com/Swanchick/kyryl-script/blob/main/DOCUMENTATION.md)

 ---

 ## 1. Language Introduction